aiven/devportal/docs/tools/cli/service.rst

   * - Parameter
     - Information
   * - ``--service-type``
-    - The type of service
+    - The type of service, check :ref:`avn-cli-service-type` for more information
   * - ``--cloud``
     - The cloud region
   * - ``--monthly``